Nathaniyell/express-practice/readme.md

 ## Parameters

 - To specify route params, we use the `/:(parameter_name)` after the enpoint
+    + Route params are used for essential or required values
 ```js
     app.get('/api/courses/:id', (req, res)=>{
     res.send(req.params.id)
     //This returns the route parameter specified in the url to the client
     })
 ```
-- Query parameters are added to the url after a question sign and are usd to provide additional data to the backend service.
+- Query string parameters are added to the url after a question sign and are usd to provide additional data to the backend service.
+    + Query string params are used for optional values
     ```js
     app.get('/api/courses/:id?sortBy=', (req, res)=>{
-    res.send(req.params)
+    res.send(req.query)
     //This returns the parameters specified in the url to the client.
-The sortBy value is the query parameter
+The sortBy value is the query string parameter
     })

+    const queryParams = req.query //to access query parameters
 ```